JoseAngelGarciaSanchez/overperforming-58-energy-stocks/README.md

 This project was carried out as part of an exam-project in the MoSEF Data Science Master of Paris 1 Panthéon Sorbonne.
 You can find different parts in this repository :

 - Webscraping of twitter with selenium
-- Cleaning and preprocessing with pyspark
+- Cleaning and preprocessing with Pyspark
 - Exploratory Data Analysis
 - Sentiment Analysis modeling
 - Streamlit application

-All these steps were carried to try to recreate the strategies from the Bloomberg's article ["Embedded value in Bloomberg News & Social Sentiment Data"](https://developer.twitter.com/content/dam/developer-twitter/pdfs-and-files/Bloomberg-Twitter-Data-Research-Report.pdf)
+All these steps were carried to try to recreate the strategies from the Bloomberg's article ["Embedded value in Bloomberg News & Social Sentiment Data"](https://developer.twitter.com/content/dam/developer-twitter/pdfs-and-files/Bloomberg-Twitter-Data-Research-Report.pdf).

-## Getting started
+## Installation

 First, you'll have to clone the repository and activate your virtual environment.
 Then,  install the required packages with :